tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Spell-Check/quickstarts/python.md

         }
     ```

-3. Adjon hozzá `Content-Type` egy fejlécet és egy előfizetési kulcsot `Ocp-Apim-Subscription-Key` a fejléchez.
+3. Add a `Content-Type` header, and your subscription key to the `Ocp-Apim-Subscription-Key` header.

     ```python
     headers = {